StevisonLab/R-Mini-Course/README.md

 * [Module 7: Programming in R](https://github.com/StevisonLab/R-Mini-Course/blob/main/R%20Programming.md)
 * [Activity #3: R on a supercomputer - building a pipeline script](https://github.com/StevisonLab/R-Mini-Course/blob/main/Activity3.md)

 Additional resources can be found at [the end](https://github.com/StevisonLab/R-Mini-Course/blob/main/Congrats.md) of this mini course.
+This page also includes links to practice data you can download to continue your R learning.